 With the increase in frequency and intensity of storms and rainfall, it’s now more important than ever to plan ahead.
 Prepare your home and septic system for spring showers in order to avoid significant damage and costly cleanup.
-These simple tips can make a big difference in protecting damage during a storm.
+These simple tips can make a big difference in protecting against damage during a storm.

 1. Track Inclement Weather